spkosana/aws-glue-terraform/README.md

 * Type "make destroy" which destroys all the created resources.
 DO NOT FORGET THIS STEP!
 I MEAN IT &nbsp;

-## If any of the above steps are not clear and did not work as expected please feel to let me know.
+### If any of the above steps are not clear and did not work as expected please feel free to let me know.
 I will do a better job in documenting any missed steps